ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2019-06-13-A3C_disc_thread_nStep.md

 2 versions of N-step targets could be used:

-Version 1) missing terms are treated as 0.
+- missing terms are treated as 0.

-Version 2) use maximum terms possible.
+- use maximum terms possible.

 Check this [post](https://chuacheowhuan.github.io/n_step_targets/) for more information on N-step targets.

 The following code segment accumulates gradients & apply them to the local critic network:

 ```
 self.AC.accumu_grad_critic(feed_dict) # accumulating gradients for local critic